wpmetabox/docsv2/docs/tutorials/create-simple-listing-meta-box-wp-grid-builder.md

 In this practice, I’ll add some CSS and JS code to style the section a little bit in the WP Grid Builder.

-Instead of adding code to the theme file, we’ll go to **Customization** in the grid’s settings of WWP Grid Builder, then add code to the corresponding boxes.
+Instead of adding code to the theme file, we’ll go to **Customization** in the grid’s settings of WP Grid Builder, then add code to the corresponding boxes.

 ![Add code to the Custom CSS box in Customization section](https://i.imgur.com/HfdIdgM.png)